oshaughnessy/sierramountainll/_pages/about.md

 permalink: /about/
 ---

-Sierra Mountain Little League (SMLL) is part of [Little League District 10](https://www.cadistrict10.com){:target="_blank"}
+Sierra Mountain Local League (SMLL) is part of [Little League District 10](https://www.cadistrict10.com){:target="_blank"}
 in central California.
+In the 2026 season, this applies only to our Challenger division.
+All other divisions of baseball and softball are local programs of MY Club, without an external governing body.

 ![SMLL Logo]({{ site.url }}{{ site.baseurl }}/assets/images/smll-logo-trans.png){: .align-left .full-width .gimme-space }